COMP90018-Software-Project/COMP90018_PulseStep/README.md

 ### 2. Workout Modes

 - **Running**: Tracks distance, pace, time, steps, and calories burned.
-Requires GPS to show your path.
+Requires GPS to show your path. (without GPS permission, entering no-map model)
 - **Jump Rope**: Counts jumps, pace, time, and calories burned.
 Music control is available for both workout modes.
 - **Upload Data**: After finishing a workout, tap "End" to save data to Firebase.

 ### 3. Social Leaderboard and Interaction

 - **Daily and Monthly Leaderboards**: Set daily goals, view your rank, and interact with other users.
-- **Minimum Time for Leaderboard**: Workouts must be **over 5 minutes** to appear on the leaderboard.
+- **Minimum Time for Leaderboard**: Workouts must be **over 5 minutes** in total within one day to appear on the leaderboard.
 - **Likes and Notifications**: Like other users’ achievements.
 Notifications appear in the notification center.

 ### 4. Notification Settings